-The ratio of apprentices to journey person shall not exceed one (1) apprentice for each one (1) journey person on the job site.
+The ratio of Electric Lineman and Water Mechanic apprentices to Journey-Level workers shall be one (1) Journey-Level worker for each one (1) apprentice within the electric department and water department or on the job site.

 VII.
 APPRENTICE WAGES AND WAGE PROGRESSION: